Closed system vs. open system pumps

 Keep in mind that there is a difference between a closed system pump and a multiple user pump.
 Many closed system pumps are not designed to be used by more than one person – in fact, most pumps purchased by mothers are intended to be single-user pumps, and the manufacturer warranties and motor life will reflect that fact.

 Another issue, particularly important in previously-used pumps, is motor life.
-Most breastpumps are designed for a year or so of typical use (some have a longer life – check your warranty to get an idea of the expected life of your pump).
-After that point the motor may not function as well, potentially affecting the pump’s milk output.
+Check your warranty to get an idea of the expected life of your pump.
+Most breastpumps are designed for a year or so of typical use (15-20 pumping sessions per week).
+After that point the motor may not function as well, affecting the pump’s milk output (and your milk supply).
 If you buy a used pump, the motor may already be near the end of its expected lifetime.
 Many pump rental stations will have a vacuum tester and can test your pump to see if the appropriate vacuum levels are being reached.

 If you find mold growing in your pump, is it safe to use the milk you have already pumped?
 Unfortunately, we have no studies on the subject to guide us.
 It may not be a major issue if you have an older healthy baby, and the pump has only been used by you (the baby’s mother).
 There would be more concerns about the safety of the milk if you have a preemie, newborn, or any baby with a compromised immune system.
 If the pump is an open system pump that has been used by more than one mother, there may be unknown contaminants present, so it would be difficult to determine the safety of using the milk.